Silver plated what is it exactly? Always wondered what silver plated means? Or you have a question like what is sterling silver.

 Silver Plated Hallmarks

-Quickly a hallmark are those little letters and numbers you can sometimes see in the metal.
-Like this
+A short explanation of hallmarks.
+Hallmark are those little letters and numbers you can sometimes see in the metal.
+Like on this image below

 We can be very short about this.
 It doesn’t really exist.
 Remember we were talking about the Sheffield plating?
 In those days they did have something which resembles the hallmarks which you see in 925 silver.
 However, now you do not have anything remotely similar.
 If you see these hallmarks you can be sure it is not legitimate.